Muslim women political leaders: Saudi Arabia

 She was appointed as the country's ambassador to the United States on 2019.
-She is the first women ever appointed as ambassador in Saudi Arabia.
+She is the first woman ever appointed as ambassador in Saudi Arabia.
 She grew up in the United States attended George Washington University.
 Her father served as the previous country's ambassador to the United States previously.
 She was featured on Forbes list of the top 200 Most Powerful Arab Women.
 Before she became ambassador she was Vice President of Women's Affairs at the Saudi General Sports Authority in 2016.
 In 2018 she became President of the Mass Participation Federation and served in that position until becoming ambassador.